 Useful tips and traditions in Laos

-- Travel without document certifying the identity in Laos will entail a fine in the amount of 100 thousand Kip (currency of Laos, the exchange rate).
-You must always bring your passport or its copy.
+- Travel without document certifying the identity in Laos will entail a fine in the amount of 100 million Kip (currency of Laos, the exchange rate).
+You must always carry a passport, or at least a copy of it.